cc231005/NoteTakingApp/README.md

 ### Test Protocol

 In the beginning we ask from the participants their permission to record their screens while doing the tasks.
 After they agree we tell them the tasks that they’re going to do.
 At the end when they finish all their tasks we ask them to answer the interview questions and to fill in SUS questionnaire.

+## Changed Usability Test Plan

+### Usability Test Design

+#### Target User:
+The target audience includes individuals aged 20–30, such as:
+- Students needing to manage class notes.
+- Professionals organizing to-do lists and work-related information.
+- General users who prefer simple note-taking.

+#### Goals with the System:
+Users aim to:
+1. Create, update, and delete notes with ease.
+2. Attach relevant images to notes.
+3. Search for notes quickly and accurately.
+4. Enjoy an intuitive and fast interface for basic CRUD operations.

+#### Experimental Questions:
+1. How efficiently can users create and update notes?
+2. Are users able to attach images and search for notes without confusion?
+3. Can users delete notes without errors?
+4. How satisfied are users with the app interface, particularly its usability and clarity?

+#### Variables:
+- Independent Variables: Age.
+- Dependent Variables:
+    - Time to complete key tasks (e.g., creating a note, attaching an image, searching).
+    - User satisfaction scores (via post-task questionnaires).

+#### Methods for Data Collection
+1. Task Performance Metrics: Measure time taken to complete key tasks.
+2. Post-Task Questionnaire: Use a Likert scale to assess user satisfaction after completing tasks.
+3. Interviews: Conduct follow-up interviews to gain qualitative insights into users’ experiences and preferences.

+#### Description of How the Data Will Be Used
+- Quantitative Analysis: Task performance metrics will help evaluate the efficiency of key tasks.
+- Qualitative Analysis: Post-task questionnaire responses and interviews will provide insights into user satisfaction, highlighting areas for improvement.

+### Test Protocol
+1. Participants will be asked for permission to record their screens.
+2. Participants will be guided through the following tasks:
+    1. Create a new note with Title - “Grocery” and Content - “Apples”.
+    2. Edit an existing note by changing/adding an image.
+    3. Search the query “device” in the search bar.
+3. After completing the tasks, participants will fill out a SUS questionnaire and answer interview questions.